 I am in class all week apart from Monday afternoons when Mrs Gelipter will be covering my planning and assessment time.

 Book bags and homework to come into school on a Monday please.

-Outdoor PE is on Tuesdays and Indoor PE is on Thursdays.
+Outdoor PE is on Mondays and Indoor PE is on Thursdays.

 Please make sure your child has a white T-shirt, a black sweatshirt and black joggers / shorts, (a spare pair of socks is a good idea if your child wears tights to school).
 Please make sure all kit is clearly named.

 Water bottles will be sent home at the end of the school day to be washed and refilled ready for the next day please.